Hoots-25/NYPD_Analysis/README.md

 ## Random Forest Predictive Model

-The following are the results of the using the a balanced random forest predive model to predict if a reported crime will be violent or non-violent.
+The following results of the balanced random forest predive model describe the model's ability to predict if a reported crime will be violent or non-violent.

+Below is the resulant confusion matrix.
+As can be seen in the matrix, there are 8097 actual violent crimes that were predicted as such and 5002 that were incorrectly predicted as nonviolent.
+Depending on the required specificity of the model, this shows the recall of the model may need to be improved.
 ![image_name](Resources/Confusion_Matrix.png)

 ![image_name](Resources/Variable_influence.png)